pcandoalmeida/core-python-development-resources/README.md

-# core-python-development-resources
+# Core Python Development Resources

-Resources for core python development
+A public repository to hold core python development resources for the curious and beginning core Python developer.